Our Mission

 Licensing and CertificationLaura Stute

 Each division contains individual bureaus and programs that provide services to help people in communities.
-For example, the Division of Family and Community Services provides direct services for child protection.
-It also contracts with community partners to assist people with developmental disabilities.
-These community services augment the services provided through Medicaid.
-In addition to the eight divisions, DHW’s organizational structure includes Human Resources and the Office of Communications.
+In addition to the eleven divisions, DHW’s organizational structure includes the Office of Legislative and Regulatory Affairs and the Office of Communications.

 Psychiatric Hospitals and treatment center